 - Lack of medical evidence or inconsistent medical evidence

-- Other causes for injury or injury caused by another person
+- Other causes of injury or injury caused by another person

 - Attempt or sufficient efforts made to render care to a child